Azure-Samples/openai-end-to-end-basic/README.md

 1. Connect the `extract_query_from_question` Prompt flow step to your Azure OpenAI model deployment.

-      - For **Connection**, select 'aoai' from the dropdown menu.
+      - For **Connection**, select 'azureaiservices_aoai' from the dropdown menu.
 This is your deployed Azure OpenAI instance.
-      - For **deployment_name**, select 'gpt35' from the dropdown menu.
+      - For **deployment_name**, select 'gpt4o' from the dropdown menu.
 This is the model you've deployed in that Azure OpenAI instance.
       - For **response_format**, select '{"type":"text"}' from the dropdown menu

 1. Connect the `augmented_chat` Prompt flow step to your Azure OpenAI model deployment.

-      - For **Connection**, select the same 'aoai' from the dropdown menu.
+      - For **Connection**, select the same 'azureaiservices_aoai' from the dropdown menu.
-      - For **deployment_name**, select the same 'gpt35' from the dropdown menu.
+      - For **deployment_name**, select the same 'gpt4o' from the dropdown menu.
       - For **response_format**, also select '{"type":"text"}' from the dropdown menu.

 1. Click **Save** on the flow.